SkaPhilipp/Crypto_Analytics/README.md

 This project uses Python and Neo4j to get data from APIs from different websites on cryptocurrency markets and stores this information in a graph database using Neo4j.

+## Input:

-Information on top 100 currencies drawn from API of a popular cryptocurrency market website:
+Information and rankings of top 100 currencies drawn from API of a popular cryptocurrency market website:

 ![Alt text](./images/rankings.JPG)

+## Methodology:

-Currencies stored as vertices with information on trading pairs stored as relationships with respective properties:
+Currencies stored as nodes with information on trading pairs stored as relationships with respective properties:

 ![Alt text](./images/graph.JPG)